CulDeVu/culdevu.github.io/thought/2025-01-11-lisp-machine-3.md

     '()))
 ```

 I don't have a `letrec` macro implemented in the compiler yet, so I'm just doing that job manually, creating an auxiliary function and passing it itself. `print` is implemented by repeatedly dividing and modulo-ing by 10.
-I currently don't have any right-shift instructions in the computer, so that's why it's doing the O(n) multiply.
+I currently don't have any right-shift instructions in the computer, which is why it's doing the O(n) multiply.

 And here it is, in all its blinky glory:

 <video style="max-width:100%" controls><source src="math.mp4" type="video/mp4"></video>

-In this video, the computer is not being slowed.
+In this video the computer is not being slowed.
 It's limited by what the arduino can do, but this is its current max rate.

 You can see in the video that, periodically, the `state` changes to 0b00011001 and `instr` seems to be counting down, or `state` equals `0b00011010` and `instr` is counting up.
 Those are the two GC stages happening.
 The multiply generates a *ton* of garbage.
 Currently, the computer needs to GC 5 times (!!) to run this program, which is why the program takes like 40 seconds to finish.
 That's prety awful, but I plan on working on it.